abnaceur/nestJs-mailing-microservice/README.md

 $ docker-compose up --build
 ```

-PS: - This might take some time, go to grab a cap of coffe :) while waiting.
+PS: - This might take some time, go to grab a cup of coffe while waiting :)

-## Using the api
+## Using the API
-You can access the Api on port 3000 <br/>
+You can access the API on port 3000 <br/>
 To send an email you need postman or curl (any other tool)<br/>

 Request body<br/>